Classic vs Conversational Forms – Uplup Form Guide

 Classic Mode Features

-- Flexible navigation – Users can fill fields in any order
+- Flexible navigation – Respondents can answer fields in any order on each page

-- Quick scanning – Easy to preview the entire form before starting
+- Quick scanning – Easy to preview the page before starting

 Conversational Mode Explained